JakubJanowski/jakubjanowski.github.io/README.md

 ## General info

-This is just my generic portfolio website ([jakubjanowski.com](https://jakubjanowski.com)).
+This is just my generic static portfolio website ([jakubjanowski.com](https://jakubjanowski.com)).

 ## Technologies

-The website is written in the following languages:
+The website is written using:

 - Nunjucks,
 - Sass.